spacetelescope/acstools/doc/source/calacs.rst

 * PCTENFOR

-    * Number of iterations used for forward CTE model.
+    * Number of iterations used for the CTE forward model.

 Dark Current Subtraction (DARKCORR)
 -----------------------------------